Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 leaving the telecommunications network.
 This avoids the latency that would result from application traﬃc having to traverse multiple hops across the Internet to reach their destination, enabling customers to take full advantage of the latency and bandwidth beneﬁts oﬀered by modern 5G networks.
-VMware Cloud on AWS VMware Cloud on AWS is an integrated cloud oﬀering jointly developed by AWS and VMware delivering a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the AWS Cloud running on next-generation Amazon Elastic Compute Cloud (Amazon EC2) bare metal infrastructure.
-VMware Cloud on AWS is ideal for enterprise IT infrastructure and operations organizations looking to migrate their on-premises vSphere-based workloads to the public cloud, consolidate and extend their data center capacities, and optimize, simplify and modernize their disaster recovery solutions.
-VMware Cloud on AWS is delivered, sold, and supported globally by VMware and its partners with availability in the following AWS Regions: AWS Europe (Stockholm), AWS US East (Northern Virginia), AWS US East (Ohio), AWS US West (Northern California), AWS US West (Oregon), AWS Canada (Central), AWS Europe (Frankfurt), AWS Europe (Ireland), AWS Europe (London), AWS Europe (Paris), AWS Europe (Milan), AWS Asia Paciﬁc (Singapore), AWS Asia Paciﬁc (Sydney), AWS Asia Paciﬁc (Tokyo), AWS Asia Paciﬁc (Mumbai) Region, AWS South America (Sao Paulo), AWS Asia Paciﬁc (Seoul), and AWS GovCloud (US West).
-With each release, VMware Cloud on AWS availability will expand into additional global regions.
-VMware Cloud on AWS brings the broad, diverse and rich innovations of AWSservices natively to the enterprise applications running on VMware's compute, storage and network virtualization platforms.
-This allows organizations to easily and rapidly add new innovations to their enterprise applications by natively integrating AWS infrastructure and platform capabilities such as AWS Lambda, Amazon Simple Queue Service (SQS), Amazon S3, Elastic Load Balancing, Amazon RDS, Amazon DynamoDB, Amazon Kinesis, and Amazon Redshift, among many others.
-With VMware Cloud on AWS, organizations can simplify their Hybrid IT operations by using the same VMware Cloud Foundation technologies including vSphere, vSAN, NSX, and vCenter Server across their on-premises data centers and on the AWS Cloud without having to purchase any new or custom hardware, rewrite applications, or modify their operating models.
-The service automatically provisions infrastructure and provides full VM compatibility and workload portability between your on-premises environments and the AWS Cloud.
-With VMware Cloud on AWS, you can use a broad range of AWS services, including compute, databases, analytics, IoT, security, mobile, deployment, application services, and more.